-NOTE IE FROM THE GOVERNMENT OF WEST BENGAL REGARDING CENTRAL A ASSISTANCE TOWARDS THE IMPROVEMENT OF TEACHERS' SALARIES
+NOTE FROM THE GOVERNMENT OF WEST BENGAL REGARDING CENTRAL ASSISTANCE TOWARDS THE IMPROVEMENT OF TEACHERS' SALARIES

-The subject of improvement of teachers' salaries was discussed at the Srinagar Confeiference but the question of Central assistance to the State Governments for this purpose was left undecided.
-It is obvious that any appreciable increase in the sa salaries of primary and secondary teachers will involve very large amounts of moneyney which the State Governments will not generally be in a position to provide.
-If these expenditure for this purpose does not qualify for Plan assistance from the Unionon Government, the only alternatives are either developmental assistance outside the Plan ceilings, or special assistance on the non-Plan account.
-The another budgets of the State Governments are always framed on the basis of the minimum commitments.
+The subject of improvement of teachers' salaries was discussed at the Srinagar Comference but the question of Central assistance to the State Governments for this purpose was left undecided.
+It is obvious that any appreciable increase in the salaries of primary and secondary teachers will involve very large amounts of money which the State Governments will not generally be in a position to provide.
+If the expenditure for this purpose does not qualify for Plan assistance from the Union Government, the only alternatives are either developmental assistance outside the Plan ceilings, or special assistance on the non-Plan account.
+The non-Plan budgets of the State Governments are always framed on the basis of the minimum commitments.
 The Finance Commission awards are also based on actual commitments and do not provide for any expenditure of any type.
 Any surpluses that may be expected to accrue in non-Plan budgets are fully taken into account in estimating the States' resources for Plan expenditure and, therefore, there is no cushion left for meeting any substantial increase in non-Plan expenditure.
 If improvement of teachers' salaries is not to be included in the Plan and not to qualify for Plan assistance from the Centre and if the States' own non-Plan budgets do not have any margin of surplus, the only alternative left is a scheme of substantial special assistance from the Union Government.
-Such Central assistance
+Such Central assistance to the States can be given under Article 282 of the Constitution.

-The I position regarding teachers at the collegiate stage is explained in a s separate note from the Higher Education Division of the Ministry of F Education.
+The position regarding teachers at the collegiate stage is explained in a separate note from the Higher Education Division of the Ministry of Education.